eclipse-tractusx/ssi-dim-wallet-stub/README.md

 ### Important notes and limitation of application

-1. There are two possible options, each defined in separate Spring profiles: in-memory and database.
+1. There are two possible options, each defined in a separate runtimes: `ssi-dim-wallet-stub` (with optional persistence) and `ssi-dim-wallet-stub-memory` (in-memory only).
     1. Simple Java ``Map`` is used to store keypair, VC and VP of wallet to avoid any further complexity.
 Please refer [MemoryStorage.java](src%2Fmain%2Fjava%2Forg%2Feclipse%2Ftractusx%2Fwallet%2Fstub%2Fstorage%2FMemoryStorage.java)
     2. Stored in the